abdurrahmanibnghufran/abdurrahmanibnghufran/README.md

 -->
 <details>
   <summary>About Me</summary>
-  AbdurRahman G is A Software Engineer (Full Stack Developer) and An Orator, An Entrepreneur, A Digital Creator, A Digital Marketer, An Influencer.
+  AbdurRahman Ibn Ghufran is A Software Engineer (Full Stack Developer) and An Orator, An Entrepreneur, A Digital Creator, A Digital Marketer, An Influencer.
+(AbdurRahman Ibn Ghufran is a behavioural trainer and public speaker.)
 </details>